View a photo

 It’s a simple watercraft: two 33-foot aluminum pontoons support a 12-by-30-foot aluminum deck powered by twin 60-horsepower outboard motors.
 Yet this elemental vessel—built for $100,000 by Conservancy staff at the home of a Conservancy trustee—can remove up to 10,000 pounds of invasive algae a day.

-“This innovative yet simple technology will more than double the rate at which invasive algae can be cleared from the bay,” said Eric Conklin, the Conservancy’s Hawai‘i director of marine science.
+“This innovative yet simple technology has more than doubled the rate at which invasive algae can be cleared from the bay,” said Eric Conklin, the Conservancy’s Hawai‘i director of marine science.
 “It is potentially the key to rescuing the bay’s coral reefs from the chokehold of invasive algae.”

 Now, with an additional vacuum, the Conservancy and the State expect to clear the north end of the bay of the worst invasive seaweeds by 2015.

-“The Mini Sucker gives us greater reach and suction,” says Jason Durnin, the Conservancy’s operations manager for Super Sucker II.
+“The Mini Sucker gives us greater reach and suction,” says Hank Lynch, the Conservancy’s field manager for Super Sucker II.
 “The combination enables us to get more work done with less fuel, smaller pumps and less maintenance.”